 If you get the calf from the auction, and are successful getting the cow to accept it, and it trained to milk your cow, make sure to watch for mastitis when you come back.
 She may not let a strange calf milk without being restrained and a high producing cow left on her own my dry up or get sick.
 Not trying to scare you, but trying to keep it real.

-I attempt to keep a farm blog at: matronofhusbandry.wordpress.com/ Jory, Guernsey heifer, numerous beef cows, and an opinionated Australian Shepherd.
+I attempt to keep a farm blog at: matronofhusbandry.wordpress.com/ Jory, Guernsey cow, numerous beef cows, and two opinionated Australian Shepherds.
 RIP Jane, my latest heart cow.

 It took 3 weeks for Ebony to accept Freddie the freeloader, In that time of gently trying to persuade her how wonderful he was, I ended up with several bruises because she kept kicking at him and I would be in the way.
 We honestly had given up and then noticed her licking him one day.
 It has been true love ever since(he 4 months now)..and he gets LOTS of her milk.
 It seems I may have read on this website that after being fed her milk for awhile, he would begin to smell right to her.
 Might be true.
 When we were gone for a week this summer, I trained a college age neighbor and he did great. he is a very conscientious animal caretaker so we trusted him.
 He thought a milking machine would make others even more willing to babysit.
 But it is really nice knowing I have a calf to take care of getting all the milk.

-Brenda Wife for 40 years to best farmer/rancher Mom to a daughter and 2 sons Grandma to 5 boys & 3 girls Della Jersey Lola Jersey Arabians Candy, Moon & CK one homely, but super sweet kids underbite pony, Missy 10 y.o.
+Brenda Wife for 40 years to best farmer/rancher Mom to a daughter and 2 sons Grandma to 6 boys & 4 girls Della Jersey Lola Jersey Arabians Candy, Auggie & CK one homely, but super sweet kids underbite pony, Missy 10 y.o.
 Sheltie Louie 6 y.o.
 Sully English Shepherd barn kitties & 1 privileged house cat, Miss Jane Hathaway

 Post by Nonesuch Melissa on Aug 14, 2012 15:57:46 GMT -5